• What is Copywriting?

 5. They’re amazed by what you’re able to do.

 They don’t understand how you do it…but they sure like the results.
 Especially if you’re someone for whom writing comes naturally, it’s important to remember that it doesn’t come naturally to most people.
-And that includes your clients and Product Managers.
+And that includes your clients and product managers.

 You have a talent and set of skills that can be downright amazing to clients and PMs.
 Out of thin air, you came up with just the right words to make a project work.
 And really, that is amazing.
 When they praise your work, or even just thank you, take it to heart: They mean it.

-Your turn!
 What have your interactions with clients or Product Managers been like?
 Let us know in the comments below!

-Last Updated on December 15, 2022
+Last Updated on October 30, 2023

 Filed Under: Business Development Tagged With: client relationships, communication, success